serundeputy/sql-dump-sanitize/README.md

   DB_PASSWORD = pass
   ; Database to perform backups and optional `--sanitize` DB_NAME = backdrop
+  ; Temporary database to use when sanitizing.
+It will be created automatically.
+  DB_TEMP = temp
   ; Host of the Database usually localhost, but could be an external name or IP DB_HOST = localhost
   ; Root directory of the Backdrop installation